LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ![The filename input in the Stylus Styles panel](src/guideImg/dl-portable-styles-stylus-filename.png)

-Don't worry about any of those other options, they're not important for what we are doing, they just format the code, but ultimately, you're just going to be copy and pasting, so there is no need to worry.
+Don't worry about any of those other options, they're not important for what we are doing, they just format the code, but ultimately, you're just going to be copy and pasting, so there is no need to worry, keep that open in another tab, browser window or whatever, as we'll be adding some code very soon.

 ## Why do some sites have no focus indicator?